Ekaterina-Koulakova/Single-Glomerular-Stimulation/Methods/1_Passive_Imaging/README.md

 | Heptanal                | 10 µL                                                 |
 | 2MBA                    | 10 µL                                                 |
 | Propionic Acid          | 20 µL                                                 |

-Odor-only imaging will require four imaging sessions, covering both the glomeruli and MC planes, at two different concentrations: 20 and 100 flow.
-The "20 flow" corresponds to 1% SVD (saturated vapor density), while the "100 flow" corresponds to 5% SVD.

 We are ideally searching for two odorants described below.